cosmos/cosmos/WHITEPAPER.md

-Segregated Witness is a Bitcoin improvement proposal [link](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki) that aims to increase the per-block tranasction throughput 2X or 3X, while simultaneously making block syncing faster for new nodes.
+Segregated Witness is a Bitcoin improvement proposal [link](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki) that aims to increase the per-block transaction throughput 2X or 3X, while simultaneously making block syncing faster for new nodes.
 The brilliance of this solution is in how it works within the limitations of Bitcoin's current protocol and allows for a soft-fork upgrade (i.e. clients with older versions of the software will